Explicit Acyclic Models and (Co)Chain Operations: Review of Acyclic Models

-Now, there are three levels of explicitness that one can consider.
-First, if one uses only the fact that $C_*$ is contractible, then the construction is not at all explicit.
-But if one has an explicit contraction, roughly a chain homotopy $h \colon C_* \to C_{*+1}$ with $dh + hd = Id$ in non-zero degrees and also on $\phi(dB_1) \subset dC_1$, then one has a somewhat explicit formula for basis generators $b$, namely $\phi(b) = h \phi (db).$ One calculates by induction In practice however, this method only gives an explicit recursive procedure for defining $\phi(b)$.
-The third level of explicitness then is that one might be lucky and be able to find a `closed' formula for the recursively defined $\phi(b)$.\footnote{Closed formulas are appealing.
-However, for computer work when formulas get large, it isn't so clear that a closed formula is better than a recursive procedure.} Once one has a candidate for a formula, an inductive proof can often be found.\\
+In practice however, this method only gives an explicit recursive procedure for defining $\phi(b)$.
+The third level of explicitness then is that one might be lucky and find a `closed' formula for the recursively defined $\phi(b)$.
+Once one has a candidate for a formula, an inductive proof can often be found.\footnote{Closed formulas are appealing.
+However, for computer work when formulas get large, or for proving theorems, it isn't so clear that a closed formula is better than a recursive procedure.} \\

 The constructed map $\phi$ may depend on the choice of basis in $B_*$.
 However, in practice, our complexes $B_*$ come with a preferred choice of basis.
 Also, $\phi$ will certainly depend on the choice of the contraction chain homotopy $h$ of $C_*$.
 Again, in practice, our complexes $C_*$ come with preferred contractions.
 In fact, they come with preferred contractions that satisfy $h^2 = 0$, which turns out to be a remarkably useful assumption for establishing many results.\\